 1. The Law of Natural purpose.
 Life’s purpose of humanity.

 The real purpose of an aggregation of living matter, for a long time, has fascinated human philosophers.
 These purposes are obvious to the overwhelming majority of people and they are guided constantly in a daily life.
 It is the sensitive struggle for well-being (riches) by the individual and the family, for females or males, for sexual or other pleasures, for glory, authority etc. We shall name these aims as the local or individual purposes.
-Only insignificant numbers of
+Only insignificant numbers of people pursue more overall generalized aims of the particular group or specific community.
+But they also can be reduced to the personal purposes meaning that they want popularity, glory or authority.
+Charles Robert Darwin [1809-82] had determined these purposes the generalized term " struggle for existence", understanding under it first of all struggle for existence of the certain kind of alive creatures in struggle against other kinds of active life forms.
+Any human has personal, local, close, regional and spatial and temporal purposes which can vary depending on Earth’s geophysical and civilization’s developmental period and immediate circumstances.
+For example, if he is hungry now, his nearest motivational purpose will be food acquisition.